openuado/cerber/README.rst

 In this sense, it does not virtualize the system's resources but isolates the process from them entirely.

-Generated seccomp profile can be use with a lot of applications like:
+Seccomp profile is used with by a lot of applications like:

 - docker
 - firefox